Automated home descriptions and time management

 They let us know when we need to increase the length of the survey by adding more detail.
-We’re always happy to take that call, in keeping with our habit of developing our product in consultation with our customers.
+We’re always happy to take that call.
+Development of our product is ongoing, and in consultation with our customers.

 When they respond to our survey, our clients spend a fraction of the time that it would take to brief a human writer hired from Fiverr or UpWork.
 That human writer would then spend two or three days producing the description.
 Our clients are used to the Nila June descriptions showing up immediately on the screen, and in email.
 Their investment in completing the survey brings an immediate payoff.

 Every customer is a repeat customer.

 No two Nila June home descriptions are the same